-To see if the Town will vote to transfer from free cash the sum of Fifty Thousand Dollars (\$50,000), more or less, and appropriate from stabilization the sum of One Hundred and Fifty Thousand Dollars (\$150,000), more or less, for the Other Post-Employment Benefits Trust Fund established under Article 25 of the 2010 Annual Town Meeting, and authorized by M.G.L.
-Chapter 32B, Section 20, in order to offset the anticipated future cost of providing post-retirement health and life insurance benefits to current and future retired Town employees, or take any other action relative thereto.
+Kristin Hilberg moved, and it was seconded, as part of the Consent Agenda, that the Town transfer from free cash the sum of Fifty Thousand Dollars (\$50,000), and appropriate from the Stabilization Fund the sum of One Hundred and Fifty Thousand Dollars (\$150,000), for the Other Post-Employment Benefits Trust Fund established under Article 25 of the 2010 Annual Town Meeting, and authorized by M.G.L.
+Chapter 32B, Section 20, in order to offset the anticipated future cost of providing post-retirement health and life insurance benefits to current and future retired Town employees.